 Works to trees

-Applications to carry out work to protected trees are handled by the council's planning department.
+Applications to carry out work to protected trees are handled by our planning department.

 If you have concerns about a high hedge then the council may be able to help in certain circumstances.

 Picking a good tree surgeon can be a difficult task and getting it wrong can be disastrous.
 Warwick District Council is not able to recommend tree surgeons but we can provide advice about finding a suitable arborist.

 Warwick District Council has over 19,000 individual trees in parks and open spaces.
 We also manage several woodlands in partnership with Warwickshire Wildlife Trust.